GlaceYT/Distube-Music-Bot/README.md

 ### Step 1: Update `config.json`

-1. Open the `config.json` and add your mongodb url in ENV.
+1. Open the `config.json` and add your mongodb url, youtube api & spotify [ You can get them from our Sever ].

 ### Step 2: Set Up Hosting Service